 Popfest performers might include established stars in the Austrian firmament or relative newcomers.
 Feminist rappers or punk rockers.
 Singer songwriters or mavens of experimental electronic music.

-The locations typically vary from a waterborne stage in front of the giant Baroque Karlskirche church to the hallowed halls of a local university.
+The locations last time out included a waterborne stage in front of the giant baroque Karlskirche church, the church itself, the Wien Museum, the hallowed halls of the local university (TU Wien), and more.

-Various side events and activities accompany the music, too.
+Various side events and activities accompany the music, too, with around 60,000 people typically tuning in.

-Check with the official website for full details of the 2024 event, once available.
+The 2026 Popfest takes place from July 23rd to 26th.
+Check with the official website for full details of the coming edition when available.

-Attendance is normally free thanks to sponsors like the Arbeiterkammer Wien (the representative organisation for Vienna’s employees).
+Attendance is usually free thanks to sponsors like the Arbeiterkammer Wien (the representative organisation for Vienna’s employees) and the Wiener Städtische insurance company.

 How to get to Popfest Wien